 - Articulate.com‘s COVID-19: What You Need to Know e-learning course, developed using medical and scientific research.

-- SAP Litmos.com’s Remote Readiness & Productivity Academy, free and available until June 30, 2020 (email address required for viewing, but will not be used for communications or marketing purposes).
+- SAP Litmos.com‘s new Adaptivity Academy features courses on topics related to new realities in the workplace.
+Access is free and available until September 30, 2020.
+(Email address required for viewing, but will not be used for communications or marketing purposes.)

 How To Stay Well Prevention Resource Center from the Church of Scientology